Franchise Financing with SBA 7a Loans

-Using an SBA 7a Loan to Buy a Franchise in 2019: Five Key Considerations
+Using an SBA 7a Loan to Buy a Franchise: Five Key Considerations

 For an individual or business looking at purchasing a single or multiple unit franchise, the SBA 7a loan program can be an attractive financing alternative.
 Women entrepreneurs in particular are frequent borrowers under this program.